xiaosuo/snoopy/README.md

 The default keyword file is */etc/snoopy/keywords.conf*, and you can set it to another file with option *-k* too.

-A key occupies one line, and the non-ASCII characters should be encoded with URL encoding specified in [RFC3986](http://tools.ietf.org/html/rfc3986).
+A keyword occupies one line, must be encoded in UTF-8, and must _NOT_ contains any space.

 Ex.

     test
-    %12%34%ab%cd
+    你好

 ## Run